Friday's Scottish Gossip

 Al-Ittihad could pay as much as £25m to land Celtic winger Jota.
 (Daily Record)

-If Jota makes the switch from Celtic to Al-Ittihad, the Portuguese winger will be agreeing to am eye-watering annual tax-free salary of £10m.
+If Jota makes the switch from Celtic to Al-Ittihad, the Portuguese winger will be agreeing to an eye-watering annual tax-free salary of £10m.
 (Daily Mail)

 If Jota completes a £20m move from Celtic to Al-Ittihad then the winger's former club, Benfica, would be entitled to a sell-on fee of around 30%.
 (Scottish Sun)